formatjs/formatjs/docs/Upgrade-Guide.md

 - [Intl.PluralRules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/PluralRules): This can be polyfilled using [this package](https://www.npmjs.com/package/intl-pluralrules).
 - [Intl.RelativeTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RelativeTimeFormat): This can be polyfilled using [this package](https://www.npmjs.com/package/@formatjs/intl-relativetimeformat).

 This shift is meant to future-proof React Intl as these APIs are all stable and being implemented in modern browsers.
+This also means we no longer package and consume CLDRs in this package.

 ## 2.0.0